Careers Information, Advice and Guidance

 The Government’s careers strategy aims to ensure that all young people in secondary education get a programme of advice and guidance that is stable, structured and delivered by individuals with the right skills and experience.

 At NTS we use the Gatsby Benchmarks to measure the quality of our provision.
 For further information on these please follow the link: Gatsby Benchmarks link

 It is important to us, that we listen to our pupils, community, parents, teachers and employers to ensure we are providing the information both wanted and needed by our pupils.
 We will continually monitor and evaluate our Careers Programme and develop it further, based upon the feedback we receive from all of our stakeholders.

-We particularly welcome parents and pupils from year 11 to follow us on Twitter (Careers_NTS) for up-to-date information about university, jobs and apprenticeship opportunities.
+We particularly welcome parents and pupils from Year 13 to follow us on Linkedin.

 FOLLOW THE LINKS BELOW TO VIEW THE CAREERS PROGRAMMES FOR EACH YEAR GROUP: